rparak/Synth_Eye/README.md

 ## Acknowledgements

-This project was developed as part of internal research activities at the **Research and Innovation Center INTEMAC**, with a focus on advancing synthetic data generation for **industrial artificial intelligence and machine vision applications**.
+This project was developed as part of internal research activities at the **JIC**, with a focus on advancing synthetic data generation for **industrial artificial intelligence and machine vision applications**.